-Chapel and formation groups are an essential part of the University experience and attendance is required for all full-time undergraduate students (12 units or more).
-Students are permitted up to four (4) absences for Chapels and four (4) absences for Small Groups.
-The absences should be used for emergencies and personal appointments.
-In some cases, students can file for an exemption from chapel or groups.
+Chapel and formation groups/FY groups are an essential part of the University experience and attendance is required for all full-time undergraduate students (12 units or more).
+Students are required to attend at least 12 chapels and 12 Formation groups per semester.
+Any absences should be used for emergencies and personal appointments.
+Students can file for an exemption from chapel or groups and will be granted on a limited basis.
 Breaches of integrity regarding Chapel/Formation Groups attendance will be addressed as a violation of community standards and students will be placed on probation.